JWST at the 235th American Astronomical Society Meeting

 The Cycle 1 GO Call for Proposals for JWST will open on January 23.
-To help users begin planning and writing their proposals, STScI is hosting the JWST Open House over 3 days at the AAS meeting, so users can drop in at their convenience.
-Each of the three sessions will highlight specific functionalities of JWST and provide hands-on activities and demonstrations, and provide an open forum and help center for general proposal planning topics.
+To help users begin planning and writing their proposals, STScI is hosting three 2-hour JWST Open House sessions at the AAS meeting, so users can drop in at their convenience.
+Each of the three sessions will highlight specific functionalities of JWST and provide hands-on activities and demonstrations, as well as an open forum and help center for general proposal planning topics.
 The second hour of each session will consist of an open forum for any questions about JWST proposal development.
-STScI staff will also be available for to assist JWST proposers 1-on-1.
+STScI staff will also be available to assist JWST proposers 1-on-1.

 These sessions are intended to be supplemental to the more general full-day JWST workshop that is scheduled for January 3.
 However, attendance at the January 3 workshop is not a pre-requisite for participation in the Open House.

 JWST Proposing Open House Session 1: Integral Field Unit Observing

 The JWST Mid-Infrared Imager (MIRI) and the Near Infrared Spectrograph (NIRSpec) both have Integral Field Units (IFUs) which combine imaging and spectroscopic capabilities to acquire spatially resolved 2-dimensional spectroscopy in a single astronomical exposure.
 During the first hour, IFU science use cases will be discussed; and there will be guided demonstrations of specifying IFU observations in the ETC and in the APT.